-This type of writing isn't reliant on conversion forms or tiny changes to text in a PPC advert to increase the click through rate.
-Authentic writing draws an audience of its own accord.
+This type of writing isn't reliant on conversion forms or tiny changes to text in a PPC advert to increase the click-through rate.
+Authentic prose draws an audience of its own accord.

-Trying to stay ahead or even keep up with the competition by continually tweaking your PPC campaign is going to become an increasingly desperate race.
+Trying to stay ahead or even keep up with the competition by continually tweaking your PPC campaign will become an increasingly desperate race.

 Build an eCommerce marketing monster one blog post at a time!

 Use Content Marketing To Build A High Traffic Website.

 You’ve heard content marketing, or blogging is the way forward but with so much new content published daily, how do you go about being found in an ever-increasing sea of information?

 If you are going from a standing start, how will you ever catch up with the front runners?

 How much content are you going to have to publish to make a dent in your industry?

 Many people argue that the end of content marketing is nigh, on the basis that because there is so much content already out there, what use is adding to the overall noise level?